 School Council representatives are democratically voted for by their peers.
 Also, a group of Year 5 children apply to be trained as Friendship Builders by two teaching assistants.
 The Friendship Builders support children who are experiencing difficulties in the playground.
 They meet regularly with the two trained teaching assistants to discuss how to resolve problems.

 We have also recruited a group of children to become ‘Mini Vinnies’.
-This group of enthusiastic and conscientious volunteers work hard in school to ‘turn concern into action’.
+This group of enthusiastic and conscientious volunteers work hard in school to ‘turn concern into action’ and organise school and community events to encourage awareness of supporting those in need.
 They support the parish St Vincent de Paul group wherever possible.